curtcox/256t.org/README.md

 ## Beyond the Scope of This Text

+- Finding
+  - How do I find someplace that publishes CIDs?
+- Publishing
+  - Where and how do I publish CIDs?
+- Metadata
+  - What metadata (HTTP headers for example) should accompany CID content?
+- Permissions
   - Some content could be restricted to certain people or requesting entities.
   - Some content could have disputed ownership, differing ownership in different jurisdictions, disputed distribution rights.
   - In order to serve or not serve content, these issues need to be decided.
   - How are such things decided?

 These things are beyond the scope of this text.